 User Guide: How to take full advantage of RunMotion Coach

-The RunMotion Coach application has been created by international runners and coaches to enable anyone, whatever their current ability, to achieve their running goals.
+International runners and coaches have created the RunMotion Coach application to empower individuals of all abilities to achieve their running goals.
 Here we outline a guide to using RunMotion Coach to help you to take full advantage of all the features of the app.

 Welcome conversation on RunMotion Coach

 When you download the app, meet your digital coach.
 This allows us get to know you, find out more about your running history and your current fitness, especially if you can tell us about a race that you have completed recently.
-This race, as well as others that you can add to “My Profile”, allows us to estimate your VO2 Max (and also your endurance when you enter at least two races) so that your training plan contains precise training paces .
+This race, as well as others that you can add to “My Profile”, allows us to estimate your VO2 Max (and also your endurance when you enter at least two races) As a result, your training plan contains precise training paces .

-After this initial conversation, remember to enter your email address in “My Profile” -> “My RunMotion account” to make sure your account is saved if you change your phone or drop it during a running session 😉
+After our initial conversation, please enter your email address in ‘My Profile’ -> ‘My RunMotion account’ to safeguard your account in case of phone changes or running session mishaps 😉

 Define your first goal